akkipuneet/nodejsapp/README.md

 # nodejsapp
-It is nodejs based web api which give information about "myapplication" as a GET response to the user request.
+It is Nodejs based web api which give information about "myapplication" as a GET response to the user request.

     $ http://35.227.57.3:8081/info
       --Response-->